Holishkes: History

-Jews in the Russian Empire and north-eastern Poland adapted holishkes from a dish served by the Slavs while Jews in Hungary and the Balkans learned it from their Slavic and Romanian neighbors (cf. sarma).
-Eastern European Jews called it "golub" (dove), because the rolled cabbage in sauce resembled a bird in a nest.
+Holishkes were believed to have first been created by ethnic Ashkenazi Jews in the Russian Empire Poland.
+These Jews descended from ancient Jews from the Middle East who sought refuge in Central & Eastern Europe due to the aftermath of the Jewish-Roman Wars.
+Over time, Ashkenazi Jews adapted holishkes from their Turko-Persian and Crimean Tatar neighbors, who prepared similar dishes that were thought to have derived from the Middle Eastern dolma.
+Eastern Europeans called it gołąbki (little doves), because the rolled cabbage in sauce resembled a bird in a nest.
 The spicing varies by community.
-Hungarian Jews use a dash of marjoram; Syrians add cinnamon; Persians add dill and mint.
+Hungarian Jews use a dash of marjoram; Syrian Jews add cinnamon; Persian Jews add dill and mint.
 As meat was expensive, rice was added to extend the meat.